jfgid/TagSystem/README.md

 # Tag System Project

-These C++ programs showcase different programming styles with an emphasis on functional style.
-This style exercise is inspired by the reading of the book entitled "Functional Programming in C++"[^1].
+These C++ programs illustrate different programming styles with an emphasis on functional style.
+This stylistic exercise is inspired by the reading of the book entitled *Functional Programming in C++*[^1].
 They compute the same sequences of words defined by tag systems.

 Tag systems are described in Wikipedia :